GLOBAL MARKETS-Global shares waver on coronavirus fears

 Yields for Italian bonds, which have been the biggest beneficiary of the EU recovery fund proposals, were steady.

-The dollar held its ground as investors struggled to make a call on risk sentiment.
-Swift economic recovery hopes and fears of a resurgent pandemic blurred the overall picture.
+The dollar dipped slightly as investors weighed hopes for a quick economic recovery against anxiety about a resurgent pandemic, blurring the overall picture.

-Against the euro, the dollar was quoted at $1.1278, also holding to a 0.3% gain from the previous session.
+The euro strengthened a modest 0.12% to $1.2870 EUR=EBS while a recent fall in selling positions against the greenback provided room for possible further drops.

 World's biggest stock markets since start of 2020https://tmsnrt.rs/38wlrSj